hibakhan83/AttendanceCheckin/README.md

 Make sure nodemon server is running and you see a message that says:

-Server is running on port: 5000
+"Server is running on port: 5000
-MongoDB database connection established successfully
+MongoDB database connection established successfully"

 In a new terminal move to the project directory and run: